AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/presentacion_taller/presentacion.md

-# PhD project: "Disentangling the Evolutionary History of Lowland Birds of the Isthmus of Tehuantepec by Integrating Genomic, Ecological, and Biogeographic Information".
+# PhD project: "Disentangling the Evolutionary History of Lowland Birds of the Tehuantepec Isthmus by Integrating Genomic, Ecological, and Biogeographic Information".

 ##### For approaching the historical processes that have determined the distribution of the lineages of lowland birds with no apparent physical barrier to genetic flow.